Cooper Creek water plan area

 The Cooper Creek catchment is a component of the Lake Eyre Basin which extends to areas in Queensland, South Australia, New South Wales and the Northern Territory.
 The Lake Eyre Basin is recognised nationally and internationally for its outstanding social, cultural and environmental values and economic opportunities.

 The Australian, Queensland, South Australian and Northern Territory Governments are signatories to the Lake Eyre Basin Intergovernmental Agreement (IGA).
-The IGA commits states to development and implementing policies and strategies that avoid or eliminate adverse cross-border impacts while also allowing for economic development.
+The IGA commits the states to developing and implementing policies and strategies that avoid or eliminate adverse cross-border impacts while also allowing for economic development.

 The Cooper Creek water plan is consistent with the Lake Eyre Basin IGA.